gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Failure in Protection Engines Validation {#evalidate}

 A Failure may occur during protection engine Validation (see
 {{protected-state}}).
-In such case an ERROR chunk will be sent with error in protection cause code (specified in
+In such case an ABORT chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause "Failure in
 Protection Engines Validation" identifier 0x02 to indicate this failure.
-This error MUST be sent together with an SCTP abort to terminate the SCTP association.

 ### Timeout During Protection Handshake or Validation {#etmout}

-Whenever a T-valid timeout occurs, the SCTP endpoint will send an ERROR chunk with "Error in Protection" cause (specified in
+Whenever a T-valid timeout occurs, the SCTP endpoint will send an ABORT chunk with "Error in Protection" cause (specified in
 {{eprotect}}) and extra cause "Timeout During Protection Handshake or Validation" identifier 0x03 to indicate this failure.
 To indicate in which phase the timeout occurred an additional